-When set for resource R, a pull policy is enforced on all Users, Groups and Any Objects pulled from R.
+When set for resource R, an inbound policy is enforced on all Users, Groups and Any Objects pulled from R.

-When defining a pull policy, the following information must be provided:
+When defining an inbound policy, the following information must be provided:

 - conflict resolution action

 - IGNORE do nothing

 - FIRSTMATCH pull first matching object only

 - LASTMATCH pull last matching object only

-- ALL pull all matching objects - rules set of correlation rules to evaluate with the current policy; for each defined any type, a different rule is required
+- ALL pull all matching objects

+- rules set of correlation rules to evaluate with the current policy; for each defined any type, a different rule is required

-Pull Correlation Rules
+Inbound Correlation Rules

-Pull correlation rules define how to match objects received from External Resources with existing Users (including Linked Accounts), Groups or Any Objects.
+Inbound correlation rules define how to match objects received from External Resources with existing Users (including Linked Accounts), Groups or Any Objects.